satijalab/seurat-wrappers/docs/fasttopics.md

     library(fastTopics)
     library(cowplot)

-We set the seed so that the results can be reproduced.
+Set the seed so that the results can be reproduced.

     set.seed(1)

-Load—and, if necessary, install—the PBMC 3k data set containing
-transcription profiles for 2,700 cells.
+Load (and install if necessary) the PBMC 3k data set containing transcription profiles for 2,700 cells.

     InstallData("pbmc3k")